 Not much storage space

-The Rage Powersports PT-20304-B Blue 2-in-1 Pull-Behind Dog Bike Carrier is next up.
-Considering the more affordable price point of this trailer, it encompasses quite a few positive attributes that make it worthy of its third-place spot on our list for the best bike trailers of 2018.
+Next up is the Rage Powersports PT-20304-B Blue 2-in-1 Pull-Behind Dog Bike Carrier.
+Considering the more affordable price point of this trailer, it encompasses quite a few positive attributes that make it worthy of its third-place spot on our list for the best bike trailers of 2020.

 This trailer comes in a nice medium blue and grey color and the manufacturer offers customers a one-year limited warranty on defects and workmanship issues.